ADYDesigns/BambuAFE/README.md

 3. Slide in the bottom lid
 4. If using a pre-filter slide two honeycomb walls into the small channel nearest the back of the box.
 Cut the pre-filter to size and slide it in between the walls.
 5. Slide two honeycomb walls into the large channel in the middle of the box.
 Place the media bag in the channel and fill it with your active carbon, checking the level against the top of the channel.
 You want it full to the top but not tightly packed.
 Close the bag once full.
-6. ⚠ Safety Note: Make sure to print out a mesh cap for each exhaust so you don't accidentally stick your fingers in the fan blades — End Cap with Gyroid Mesh (https://makerworld.com/en/models/1880330-slim-h2-quicklock-exhaust-system-updated#profileId-2606325).
+6. Screw on the mesh caps for the fan outputs.
-7. If you are hooking up to only one printer also print out a cap for the second intake — Solid End Cap (No Airflow) (https://makerworld.com/en/models/1880330-slim-h2-quicklock-exhaust-system-updated?profiled=2938064#profileId-2938064).
+7. If you are hooking up to only one printer seal one of the intakes with the solid cap.

 # Installing the Software and Flashing the Controller
 For the programming side I will be using the free Microsoft Visual Studio Code program available at https://code.visualstudio.com/.
 You can also use the Arduino IDE if you are familiar with that but these instructions will use VS Code.